mansi142003/freifunkpro/_projects/completed_retroshareWebUI.md

 ##### PREPARATION/BONDING

 * get familiar with the Retroshare network
 * understand how GXS works.
-A white paper is available here: https://hal.inria.fr/hal-01617423
+A white paper is available here: https://inria.hal.science/hal-01617423
 * discuss possible options with the developers
-* we only recruit applicants who made relevants pull requests to the project before the selection period begins.
+* we only recruit applicants who made relevant pull requests to the project before the selection period begins.
 Ask the devs (retroshare.project@gmail.com) for the key to the dev Tor node, and meet them in the dev forum/chat *before* the project application period starts.